Four Homers for I.E. Leads to 10-5 Loss

 - Four Homers for I.E. Leads to 10-5 Loss - Stockton Ports

-- Storm Score All Six in Sixth, Rally Again for Fifth Straight Win - Lake Elsinore Storm
+- Storm Complete Sweep, Win 5-2 over Rawhide for Sixth Straight Win - Lake Elsinore Storm

+- Blake Snell Pitching at ONT Field this Tuesday - Ontario Tower Buzzers

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.